merimana/Progress-Task/README.md

 Steps to read data.json are the following:
 1. Click on Browse to browse data file
 2. Click Read to read and visualize data on screen.
+3. Once data is displayed, optionally click on Details for further expansion of information and details

 ## Authors

 * **Mariana Manova** - *Initial work*

+## License

+This project is licensed under the GNU General Public License v3.0